kachaaaa/practice-software-testing-qa/catalog/test-cases/catalog_level_1_filters.md

 ---

+## Item 1.4: Persistence of Sort Selection during Price Range Adjustment

+**Pre-conditions:**

+  * The user is on the main Product Catalog page.
+  * Default state: All products are displayed, price range is set to maximum bounds.

+**Steps:**

+  1. Click on the **"Sort"** dropdown and select any sorting criteria (e.g., **"Name A-Z"** or **"Price: Low to High"**).
+  2. Verify that the product grid rearranges according to the selected sorting rule.
+  3. Locate the **"Price Range"** slider in the left sidebar and adjust it to a narrow interval (e.g., `1 - 17`).
+  4. Observe whether the product grid filters the items and checks if the sorting rule remains applied.

+**Expected Result (UI):**

+  1. The selected sorting criteria remains active and persistently applied even after adjusting the price slider.
+  2. The system does not reset the sorting state back to default when a new price boundary is introduced.
+  3. The product grid displays only items priced between $1 and $17, strictly ordered by the active sorting rule.

+---

 # Test Cases.
 Level 2: Combined Filter Logic & Conflict Validation (UI)

 ## Item 2.1: Combine Text Search with Conflicting Category Filter